Nordix/Meridio/docs/dataplane/stateless-lb-frontend-target.md

     inet6 fe80::fe:c2ff:fe14:ecdd/64 scope link
        valid_lft forever preferred_lft forever
 ```
+note: if ip command is not available, it is also possible to use these commands:
+* List the interfaces: `cat /proc/net/dev`
+* Get the MAC address of an interface: `cat /sys/class/net/nsm-0/address`

 List the VPP interfaces:
 * tap5: VPP vETH (might also be tapV2).
 Its peer interface is the Linux kernel interface in the `proxy` (proxy.cond-97e3).
 It is cross connected (l2 xconnect) with `tap6`